-Detox is a treatment designed to bring an end to the psychological and physical addiction caused by alcohol and drug misuse.
-A medical detox aides in safely getting individuals through the worst of withdrawal, by using detox medication, it eliminates any dangerous symptoms and reduces cravings that may result from sudden withdrawal.
-Detox medication is usually confined to those who are dependent on alcohol, benzodiazepines, opiates, and barbiturates.
-Detox medication is often not necessary for treating other substance dependencies.
+Detox is a treatment used to stop the psychological and physical addiction resulting from drug and alcohol misuse.
+A medical detox uses detox medication to help individuals get through the worst of withdrawal safely, by reducing cravings and eliminating any dangerous symptoms that may result from sudden withdrawal.
+Detox medication is not always necessary, and is usually confined to those who are dependent on alcohol, opiates, benzodiazepines, and barbiturates.

-Medical professionals will assess whether a medically-assisted detox is needed, with special considerations around the individuals existing mental health conditions and other needs.
-It is advised that the detox process happens within a residential setting, so that medical professionals can accurately assess any health complications and withdrawal symptoms that may arise.
+Medical professionals will decide whether a medically-assisted detox is required, with special considerations around the individuals needs and any existing mental health conditions.
+The detox phase is recommended within a residential setting, so that medical professionals can properly assess withdrawal symptoms and any health complications the individual may be facing.

 Therapy for Alcohol and Drug Addiction

-Once detox is complete the individual will move on to the rehabilitation phase.
-Clinicians ensure that treatment is person centered by utilising a range of therapeutic models.
-One-to-one sessions usually use psychotherapy, such as Cognitive Behavioural Therapy (CBT) or Dialectical Behavioural Therapy (DBT), amongst others.
-Group sessions should usually take the form of talking therapies, but may also include other forms of psychotherapy such as Art Therapy, Drama Therapy, and Meditation.
-The aim is to create the optimal environment that allows the individual to explore new ways of thinking, bond with peers and seek healthy, rewarding stimuli without the need for drugs or alcohol.
+The rehabilitation phase begins once the individual completes their detox.
+Clinicians should utilise a wide variety of therapeutic models to allow for personalised treatment.
+One-to-one sessions should utilise psychotherapy in the form of Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT), amongst others.
+Group sessions should also take the form of talking therapies, but may include different forms of psychotherapy such as Drama Therapy, Art Therapy, and Meditation.
+The aim is to help individuals find an optimal environment to gain new ways of thinking, bond with others and seek healthy, rewarding stimuli without the need for drugs or alcohol.

 How Long is Rehab?